richcsst/HandyLinuxUtilities/README.md

 ## wimip.sh

-   Populates WHATISMYIP and WHATISMYIP_INFO environment variables using your whatismyip.com API key (signup is free for personal use).
+   Tool to populate WHATISMYIP_INFO environment variable using your whatismyip.com API key (signup is free for personal use).
 It works great in the ```/etc/bash.bashrc``` file.

-   **showenv.pl** formats these variables on output.
+   **showenv.pl** formats the variable on output.

    ### Usage